iAvoe/Az900-Module-1-2-Review/README.md

 #### Which of the following choices isn't a benefit of using cloud services?
 - Geographic isolation

-#### Which of the following is a logical unit of Azure services that links to an Azure account?
-- Azure subscription

-#### Which of the following terms relates to making a service available with no downtime for an extended period?
-- High availability

 #### Which of the following options isn't a type of cloud computing?
 - Distributed cloud

-#### Which of the following statement is valid about an Azure subscription?
-- An Azure subscription is a logical unit of Azure services

 #### Which Azure compute resource can be deployed to manage a set of identical virtual machines?
 - Virtual machine scale sets